Go to the Students section

 Interlibrary loans - use the interlibrary loans service to request books, articles and other publications which the Library doesn't stock.

 Referencing - here you'll find lots of useful information about referencing, including Cite Them Right Online.
-You can access a Referencing guide (Chicago style) from the History of Art Academic Skills Guide and this Chicago Referencing Interactive Guide takes you through the basics of Chicago referencing style at Brookes.
+You can access the Footnotes and Bibliography: Chicago referencing style guide for History students (PDF) and this Chicago Referencing Interactive Guide takes you through the basics of Chicago referencing style at Brookes.

 Finding previous dissertations - use the Dissertations Location List (Word or PDF) to discover where dissertations for each subject/course are held.